 The HEIMDAL Agent displays information about the Found Detections, the Total Processes and the Latest Detection time.

 The Ransomware Encryption Protection section includes information about the number of detections, the Process Name, the PID, the Owner, the Date and the Status.

-ENDPOINT DETECTION - RANSOMWARE ENCRYPTION PROTECTION view
+RANSOMWARE ENCRYPTION PROTECTION view

-The Endpoint Detection - Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
+The Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected processes intercepted by the HEIMDAL Agent engine.
 On the top, you see a statistic regarding the number of Detections Found.

-- Latest Detections
+- Endpoint Detections